Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 “Five minutes,” Julian announced, placing Xiù’s cup of tea in front of her.

-Xiù cleared her stuff away and stowed it in the personal storage inside the top bunk---nominally *her* bunk, not that any of them ever slept in the bunks any longer---and sidled up to Julian to slide her hands around his waist and cuddle him from behind.
+Xiù cleared her stuff away and stowed it in the personal storage inside the top bunk - nominally *her* bunk, not that any of them ever slept in the bunks any longer - and sidled up to Julian to slide her hands around his waist and cuddle him from behind.

 *“Miāo?”*